spirit-island/spirit-island-mod/CUSTOM.md

       - `color`: **string** - is the color of the player who picked the spirit

 ### Power Cards
-- Set card onto power card editor
+- Move card onto power card editor
 - Change values that appear to match card
 - Set name of object to that of power card
 - Thresholds: